ylhyra/ylhyra_content/not_data/content/explanations/Pronouns/Pronouns.md

 :Hann '''rakar sig''' áður en að hann fer í leikhús. ''He '''shaves himself''' before going to the theatre''

-:Barnið '''skemmtir sitt''' mjög mikið í sundlauginu! ''The child '''enjoyed itself''' much in the pool!''
+:Barnið '''skemmtir sitt''' mjög mikið í sundlauginu! ''The child '''enjoyed itself''' very much in the pool!''

 For such verbs, the personal pronouns ''sinn''(m) ''sín''(f) and ''sitt''(n) are used.
-These are, like everything else, also declensed for case and number:
+These are, like everything else, also declined for case and number:

 {| class="wikitable"
 !